ignc-research/arena-rosnav/docs/DRL-Training.md

 **Note**:

 - The `train_mode` parameter determines if the simulation will run in emulated real time (where `step_size` and `update_rate` determine the simulation speed) or in the manipulating time stepping modus (via _/step_world_ rostopic).
+- Make sure that you start the simulation with the matching robot model for the agent

 </br>